-- Review and revise draft SMPP language related to this provision by end of Year 14. - Implement BMPs and track progress of BMP implementation, as described in the SMPP.
+- Support QLP Efforts. - Implement BMPs and track progress of BMP implementation, as described in the SMPP.

 Lake County has adopted a countywide Watershed Development Ordinance (WDO) that establishes the minimum stormwater management requirements for development in Lake County.
-The WDO, which is administered and enforced within the community by the Village of Barrington Hills, establishes standards for construction site runoff control.
+The WDO establishes countywide standards for runoff maintenance, detention sites, soil erosion and sediment control, inspections, water quality, wetlands, and floodplains.
+The WDO, which is administered and enforced within the community by the MS4 establishes standards for construction site runoff control.

-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are in compliance with the WDO.

 As described above, the countywide WDO establishes the minimum stormwater management requirements for development in Lake County.
-The WDO establishes standards for postconstruction site runoff control.
-These standards apply to any new development or redevelopment resulting in over 0.5 acres of new impervious area.
-The Village of Barrington Hills's SMPP also includes inspection procedures for pre-WDO developments, streambanks and shorelines, streambeds, and detention/retention ponds.
+BMP standards are incorporated into the WDO to implement stormwater management strategies that minimize increases in stormwater runoff rates, volumes, and pollutant loads from development sites.
+The SMPP also includes support of adopted Watershed Plan recommendations and inspection procedures for pre-WDO developments, streambanks and shorelines, streambeds, and detention/retention ponds.

-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are in compliance with the WDO.

-The Village of Barrington Hills is committed to implementing the Pollution Prevention/Good Housekeeping component of its SMPP.
-The Village of Barrington Hills's Pollution Prevention/Good Housekeeping program includes: the evaluation and improvement of municipal policies and procedures to reduce the discharge of pollutants from municipal activities and operations; and, a training program for municipal employees.
+In addition to the QLP efforts to provide training materials and opportunities, the MS4 is committed to implementing the Pollution Prevention/Good Housekeeping component of its SMPP.
+The MS4 is responsible for the care and upkeep of the general facilities, municipal roads, its general facilities, and associated maintenance yards.
+The MS4's Pollution Prevention/Good Housekeeping program includes: the evaluation and improvement of municipal policies and procedures to reduce the discharge of pollutants from municipal activities and operations; and, a training program for municipal employees.

-• Implement BMPs and track progress of BMP implementation, as described in the SMPP.
+- Support QLP efforts. - Implement BMPs and track progress of BMP implementation, as described in the SMPP.